Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Find your best options in less than 2 minutes

-In this guide, you'll learn the key distinction between covered perils and excluded causes, how slab leak coverage works, what foundation repairs actually cost without insurance, and how to give your claim the best chance of approval.
-If you live in Texas, Florida, or California, we also cover the state-specific endorsements that could save you tens of thousands of dollars.
+In this guide, you'll learn the key distinction between covered perils and excluded causes, how slab leak coverage actually works in 2026, what foundation repairs cost today, and how to give your claim the best possible shot at approval.
+If you live in Texas, Florida, or California, we also cover the state-specific endorsements that could save you tens of thousands of dollars on out-of-pocket repairs.

 Key Pinch Points